 You could enter through a Modern Apprenticeship.
 There are different levels available and entry requirements may vary between employers.
 Details are specified when opportunities are available.

 You could take a college course before starting work.
 There are courses in accounting at various levels: NC, NQ, HNC and HND.

-For NCs and NQs in Accounting or Accounts you usually require at least 3 subjects at National 4 or 5; some colleges may accept only National 5 qualifications or require one Higher.
-For an HNC or HND course you need 1-2 Highers and some subjects at National 5.
+For NCs (SCQF Level 4-6) and NQs (SCQF Level 4-6) in Accounting or Accounts you usually require at least 3 subjects at National 4 or 5; some colleges may accept only National 5 qualifications or require one Higher.
+For an HNC (SCQF Level 7) or HND (SCQF Level 8) course you need 1-2 Highers and some subjects at National 5.
 English and Maths are preferred.

 If you have an HNC or HND you may get exemption from some of the accountancy technician examinations.